-Period: March 2021 - May2021
+Period: April 2021 - June 2021

-Generally, normal to above normal groundwater levels are predicted across England and Wales in the next month, with levels becoming more normal in the 3-month forecast.
-Groundwater levels in the Chalk aquifers may become notably or exceptionally high under high rainfall scenarios in the 1-month and 3-month forecasts.
-Elsewhere, exceptionally high levels are predicted under all rainfall scenarios at the Skirwith (Permo-Triassic sandstone) and Royalty Observatory (Fell Sandstone) sites in both the 1-month and 3-month forecasts.
+Variability in the 1- to 3-month forecasts is associated with the sensitivity of individual boreholes to the onset of groundwater recession.
+Notwithstanding this, over the next month, above normal to below normal groundwater levels are predicted across England and Wales, with more normal to below normal levels in the 3-month forecast.
+Notably and exceptionally high levels are predicted in the 1-month forecast at several sites in the Chalk.
+Exceptionally high levels are predicted under all rainfall scenarios at the Skirwith (Permo-Triassic sandstone) and Royalty Observatory (Fell Sandstone) sites in both the 1-month and 3-month forecasts.
+Exceptionally low levels are predicted under all rainfall scenarios at the Grange de Lings (Jurassic limestone) site in the 1- and 3-month forecasts.
+Note there are a reduced number of modelled sites.
 This is due to Covid-19 restrictions on access to sites in England and IT issues in Scotland.